michaelvolpp/mtbnn_pyro/README.md

 # Multi-task Bayesian Neural Networks in Pyro
 ## What is this?
 This is a [Pyro](https://pyro.ai) implementation of Multi-task Bayesian Neural Networks (BNNs).
 It allows to train BNNs on a distribution of tasks in order to distill the structure shared by the tasks in a BNN prior.
+Note that this project is in a very early stage of development.

 ![](./plots/affine.png)
 ## Getting Started